Chain recurrence and Selgrade`s theorem for affine flows: Introduction

-When we apply Selgrade's theorem to the linear lift of an affine flow, the projection to the projective bundle has a geometric interpretation: It is a projective version of the projection to the Poincar\'{e} sphere, which (in the autonomous case) is obtained by attaching a copy of $\mathbb{R}^{d}$ to the sphere $\mathbb{S}^{d}$ in $\mathbb{R}^{d+1}$ at the north pole and by taking the central projection from the origin in $\mathbb{R}^{d+1}$ to the northern hemisphere $\mathbb{S}^{d,+}$ of $\mathbb{S}^{d}$.
+The essence of our set-up is to lift an affine flow $\Psi$ to a linear flow $\Psi^{1}$.
+When we apply Selgrade's theorem to the linear flow $\Psi^{1}$, the projection to the projective bundle has a geometric interpretation: It is a version of the projection to the Poincar\'{e} sphere, which (in the autonomous case) is obtained by attaching a copy of $\mathbb{R}^{d}$ to the sphere $\mathbb{S}^{d}$ in $\mathbb{R}^{d+1}$ at the north pole and by taking the central projection from the origin in $\mathbb{R}^{d+1}$ to the northern hemisphere $\mathbb{S}^{d,+}$ of $\mathbb{S}^{d}$.
 Then the equator of $\mathbb{S}^{d}$ represents infinity.
+This is closely related to the classical construction of the Poincar\'{e} sphere from the global theory of ordinary differential equations going back to Poincar\'{e} \cite{Poin}; cf., e.g., Perko \cite[Section 3.10]{Perko}.